-The park is a haven for a huge variety of wildlife.
-Whilst you’re unlikely to see elephants, tigers and leopards, which are able to stay well hidden, you’ll be compensated by the song of insects and birds, tropical flora, towering trees and with luck, may well chance upon lizards, deer, snakes and even the occasional monkey swinging between branches.
+Sprawling across 1,677 square miles the park brims with towering trees, verdant jungle, fast-flowing rivers and sky-high peaks all of which provide a haven for a rich variety of wildlife, including rare mammals.
+While sightings of elephants, tigers and leopards are scarce, you’ll be compensated by the song of insects and birds, tropical flora and, with luck, may well spy lizards, deer, snakes and even monkeys swinging between branches.

-Get your own bird’s eye view of the forest with an amble across the world’s longest canopy walkway.
-At 147 feet high and 1,673 feet long, this suspended rope bridge is a must do activity.
-At ground level, marked trails let you to explore under your own...
+For your own bird’s eye view of the forest step out on the world’s longest canopy walkway.
+At 147 feet high and 1,673 feet long, this suspended rope bridge is a must do!
+If you prefer to...

 Taman Negara has a hot and humid climate with an abundance of sunshine making it a year-round destination.
 Temperatures range between 26-35;C during the day and 24-29;C at night.
 From mid-November until February the monsoon season often brings rain, usually in the late afternoon or evening.

 There are no direct flights from the UK to Taman Negara.
-It is about a three hour drive from Kuala Lumpur.
+It is about a 3 hour drive from Kuala Lumpur.

 Malaysian Ringgit